 The user could trigger the update process when a new upgrade is available on ABB website o via mobile app.

-The configuration webpage shall be also available after WiFi provisioning, at IP address specified by end user.
+The configuration webpage shall be also available after Wi-Fi provisioning, at IP address specified by end user.
 Anytime the device can be reset to factory settings using physical button on the device (e.g. reset executed if button is pressed for 10s).

 FW Upgrade